If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Over the months of August and September, police obtained production orders compelling the release of data from Google, Rogers, Bell, Telus, Royal Bank and Manulife Bank.
 Tracking warrants were then obtained for vehicles and phones.

 During this time, as per redacted warrants and police documents that were partially released by a judge in mid-2018, Bruce McArthur was officially identified as a suspect.
 In a September 8th request, McArthur was named when Project Prism asked for a judicial seal on their warrants.
-And a later request to seal all warrants issued between September and November noted “the investigation in Bruce McArthur.”
+And a later request to seal all warrants issued between September and November noted “the investigation into Bruce McArthur.”

-In October, further orders were granted for information Yahoo, Air Canada, additional banks and Pink Triangle Press – an LGBT publisher.
+In October, further orders were granted for information from Yahoo, Air Canada, additional banks and Pink Triangle Press – an LGBT publisher.

 “I can’t help but wonder if Bruce McArthur said, ‘You know what?
 These are the people that no one’s going to pay attention to, so this makes my life easier.” -Vijayanathan

 On October 3rd, plainclothes officers arrived at Dom’s Auto Parts in Courtice, Ontario, 70 kilometres northeast of Toronto.
-They were looking for McArthur’s 2004 Dodge Caravan, canvassing business for the purchaser.
+They were looking for McArthur’s 2004 Dodge Caravan, canvassing businesses for the purchaser.
 Dominic Vetere, the owner of Dom’s Auto Parts, confirmed he purchased the van on September 16.
 Police were more than relieved to find that Vetere had yet to strip the van for parts, finding it intact.

 The van was towed, and a copy of the shop’s surveillance video showing McArthur visiting the shop was also taken by police.
 Vetere later said that police had told him they had found trace amounts of blood in the vehicle.